barrettk/AnaerobicDigestion/readMe.md

 # Anaerobic Batch Reactor

-This app is associated with my senior design project in chemical engineering at Drexel University. [^1] The model was developed to simulate the degradation of heavy organic compounds through anaerobic digestion.
+This app is associated with my senior design project in chemical engineering at Drexel University [^1].
+The model was developed to simulate the degradation of heavy organic compounds through anaerobic digestion.
 Five unique processes take place in the simulated batch reactor, including the enzymatic hydrolysis of guar gum, acidogenesis of polysaccharide chains, acetogensis, methanogenesis, and anaerobic degredation using bacteroides.
 See the `Background of Process` tab for a more detailed process description.

 ## Getting Started